 Luis S. Marsano-Obando

-Luis S. Marsano, M.D. is professor of medicine in the Division of Gastroenterology, Hepatology and Nutrition at the University of Louisville School of Medicine.
+Luis S. Marsano, M.D. is professor of medicine in the division of gastroenterology and hepatology at the University of Louisville School of Medicine.